jennifertrin/nextjsicp/README.md

   output: 'export',
 };
 ```
-Build your NextJS application by running the following command:
+Build your Next.js application by running the following command:

 ```npx run build```